top of page

 Workers’ Compensation Requirements

-• Commercial tenants may have specific insurance requirements
+• Commercial tenants include insurance clauses in leases

 • Landlords must maintain safe living conditions

-• Failure to repair hazards can lead to lawsuits
+• Failure to address hazards can result in lawsuits

 How to Lower Your Mixed Use Property Insurance Costs in California

-Wexford Insurance shops multiple carriers to get you the best rate.
+Wexford Insurance shops multiple carriers to find better pricing

 Is mixed use property insurance required by law in California?